JasonBaier/ci3-fire-starter/README.md

 * Modify application/config/database.php and connect to your database
 * Upload all files to your server
 * Make sure the /captcha/ folder has write permission
+* Set /application/sessions permission to 0600
+* Configure your path to use /htdocs
 * Visit your new URL
 * The default welcome page includes links to the admin tool and the private user profile page
 * Make sure you log in to admin and change the administrator password!